TOC Digital Speech and Debate Series 1

 I'm okay with anything as long as you know what youre talking about

-Run an untopical aff, run a plan, advocacy or no advocacy, run a k do whatever the fuck you want as long as you know what youre doing. also make sure you can explain it to me bc im not gonna vote on something i dont understand. so take the time to make sure i understand
+Run an untopical aff, run a plan, advocacy or no advocacy, run a k do whatever you want as long as you know what youre running and are prepared to win on theory/t.
+Make sure you can explain it to me bc im not gonna vote on something i dont understand and also dont assume I know your authors.

 more impacts based and please do weighing the last speech- i will defer to FW

 TLDR: UF senior: debated in both LD and Policy throughout high school.
 I don't really care what you read as long as you do it well.
 Speed is filtered through clarity, so be clear.
 Assume my topic knowledge is virtually nonexistent (it probably is) so make sure you clarify any ambiguities (ie: issues of topicality, etc).

 Honestly just read something fun in front of me, it’s finals week and I’m so so bored.
 If you can make the round entertaining or memorable or teach us something along the way I’ll probably pick you up and love u forever or smth.

 T/Theory- Not my fave but I'll evaluate it nonetheless.
 That being said, frivolous theory annoys me and will guarantee low speaks.
 Make sure you slow down for analytics and impact out your arguments as opposed to having a rapid succession of time-sucking blips with no actual basis or voters behind them.

 CP/DA- These are fine, just make sure you're specific on how you frame certain arguments like uniqueness and how that interacts with the link debate.
 I'm all for impact turns, just make sure you do proper impact calc and framing here.